jeff4/bionotes.github.io/_comp/hmc.md

 ```

 ***
-* Often function composition is not used when defining a new function; but instead to avoid defining a helper fnction.
+* Often function composition is not used when defining a new function; but instead to avoid defining a helper function.
 * Consider the difference between these 2 expressions:

 ```haskell